Ph.D. in Health Sciences

 MSLP 5007.
 Motor Speech Disorders.
 3 Credit Hours.

 This course addresses motor speech disorders- apraxia of Speech and dysarthria.
-The content areas include theoretical models, neuropathophysiology, symtomatology, various instruments and tests for assessment, differential diagnosis, and clinical management.
+The content areas include theoretical models, neuropathophysiology, symptomatology, various instruments and tests for assessment, differential diagnosis, and clinical management.

 MSLP 5009.
 Dysphagia in Adults and Children.
 3 Credit Hours.

 This course addresses swallowing disorders in both adults and children in various populations across the age span.
-Content areas covered include normal anatomy and physiology of swallowing, evaluation of disordered oropharyngeal swallowing using instrumental and noninstrumental examination tools, including videoflouroscopic swallow study (VFSS) and flexible endoscopic examination for swallowing (FEES) procedures, and evidence-based treatment strategies for swallowing disorders.
+Content areas covered include normal anatomy and physiology of swallowing, evaluation of disordered oropharyngeal swallowing using instrumental and non-instrumental examination tools, including videofluoroscopic swallow study (VFSS) and flexible endoscopic examination for swallowing (FEES) procedures, and evidence-based treatment strategies for swallowing disorders.

 MSLP 5012.
 Cognition and Communicative Disorders.
 3 Credit Hours.

-This course examines normal cognition and impacts from aging, dementia, and a traumatic brain injury on cognitive communication.
-Both assessment and management of communication disorders arising from these conditions are addressed.
+This course examines normal cognition and the impacts of aging, dementia, and traumatic brain injury on cognitive communication.
+It addresses the assessment and management of communication disorders arising from these conditions.

 MSLP 7091.
 Advanced Topics in Communication Sciences and Disorders.
 1-9 Credit Hours.